Student visas for EU, EEA and Swiss nationals

 If you were in the UK before 31 December 2020

-If you want to stay in the UK after 31 December 2020, you will need to apply for permission to stay under the EU Settlement Scheme.
+If you want to stay in the UK after 31 December 2020, you would need to have applied for permission to stay under the EU Settlement Scheme (EUSS).

 If you arrive in the UK after 1 January 2021